Introduction to the Chinese Space Station Survey Telescope (CSST)

 In Figure~\ref{fig:constraint}, the contour maps of $\Omega_{\rm m}-\sigma_8$ and $w_0-w_a$ from the CSST slitless spectroscopic galaxy survey have been shown.
 We can find that the constraint accuracies of $\Omega_{\rm m}$, $\sigma_8$, and equation of state of dark energy are about $10\%$, $2\%$, and $20\%$, respectively, which are weaker than the results of the CSST 3$\times$2pt surveys.

 \paragraph{Galaxy cluster}

-Galaxy cluster is the largest virialized system in the Universe with a typical mass $10^{14}-10^{15}\ M_{\odot}$, where the inward pull of gravity is balanced by the outward motion of the galaxies to form a gravitationally bound system that has reached a state of equilibrium.
+Galaxy cluster is the largest virialized system in the Universe with a typical mass $10^{14}-10^{15}\ M_{\odot}$, which is formed as a gravitationally bound system that has reached a state of equilibrium.
 Since the formation of galaxy clusters is tightly related to the LSS, they can be adopted to constrain the property of dark energy, e.g. using the number counts of galaxy clusters.

 Accurately measuring the redshift and mass of galaxy clusters is crucial in the cosmological study of galaxy clusters.
 CSST can simultaneously conduct photometric imaging and slitless spectroscopic surveys, which is highly advantageous for the identification and verification of galaxy clusters, as well as for measuring their redshift and mass.
 We note that the redshift and members of a cluster can be determined by the CSST spectroscopic observation, and the mass can be derived from the gravitational lensing and richness measurements in CSST photometric survey.